sabirhusseinbalal/python-media-processing/08_face_blur_tool/README.md

 # Face Blur Tool

 ## Description
-Detects human faces in images and blurs them automatically.
+Detects human faces in images using OpenCV and applies blur automatically.
 This project reads images from a folder, finds faces using OpenCV Haar Cascade, applies blur to each detected face, and saves the processed images in a separate output folder.

 It helps understand basic computer vision and image processing in Python.